ZebangCheng/Emotion-LLaMA/README.md

 Dive in to explore more about our innovative approach and impressive results!

 ## 🎬 Demo
+You can experience the powerful emotion recognition capabilities of Emotion-LLaMA through the online demo.

 ![Demo Image 1](./images/demo_img01.png)
 ![Demo Image 2](./images/demo_img02.png)